maiabennett/DLMS/documentation.md

     * Addition of a 'newpath' parameter for compensation files
 - Handling member projects as comma-separated lists (or any other method by which projects can be appended); currently, projects must be added one after another as a single string, as editing this field replaces all previously entered data.
 Searching for projects is not necessarily subject to change, as the function already utilizes pattern matching rather than exact string matching.
 - Handling multiple markers (and catalog numbers) associated with the Lineage (Lin FITC) conjugated fluorophore set.
+- Handling multiple human donors associated with a single assay.

 ### Expansions
 - Addition of 'presentations' field to member entities to track co-authorships on oral and poster presentations for member CVs.